 Solar power is a hot topic right in Victoria now.
 Here's what you need to know.

-With the state government recently promising $1.3 billion in subsidies for rooftop solar power, solar hot water systems and battery storage, solar power in Victoria is a hot topic right now.
+With the state government recently promising $1.3 billion in rebates for rooftop solar power, solar hot water systems and battery storage, solar power in Victoria is a hot topic right now.

 To help demystify a market that includes hundreds of providers, we chat to the RACV’s Kieran Davies, Smart Living senior product manager, who has been selling solar systems since the RACV entered the fray in October 2017.

 Here's his guide to going solar.

 Why is now the right time to go solar?

 Over the past five to 10 years we’ve seen quite a reduction in the price of panels and inverters.
 That, coupled with the three incentive schemes that are available to households, and particularly the latest one, means in terms of financial incentives it’s the best we’ve had it since 2009 and possibly ever.

 How do I work out if solar is a good option for me?

 The easiest thing to do is get a copy of your electricity bill and speak to a solar provider.
 With that they should be able to give you a good idea of what you can save and if you can install solar – they’ll look at your roof using imaging software and work out if they can fit enough panels to match your power consumption.

 How much does it typically cost?